Icns Maker is available from the Mac App Store.

-But basically, you now create a special .iconset folder and load it up with various sized images.
+For Xcode 4, you now create a special .iconset folder and load it up with various sized images.
 Then you run a shell command to stitch these specifically named files into a single .icns file that can be used in your Xcode project.
 None of this is rocket science, but it is tedious and repetitive – just the right sort of task for a computer.

 Note that apps submitted to the Mac App Store now require a 1024×1024 version of the icon.

 When you drag an image into the 1024 x 1024 area, it is resized to supply all the required images.
 If you have a smaller version of your icon image that you want to use for some of the smaller sizes, just drag the image into the largest image area that you want it to be used for.

 As an example, if you want to show a lower resolution image for 64×64, 32×32 and 16×16, create the lower resolution image at 64×64 pixels and drag it into the 64×64 area.
 It will be used for the 64×64 image and resized to make the 32×32 and 16×16 images.
 The larger images will still use the original 1024×1024 image scaled down.